Salute: US state defense forces

+subject to the Uniform Code of Military Justice where this is incorporated into state law, such as in California, or when the National Guard is federalized.

 Zogist salute

 The Zogist salute is a military salute that was instituted by Zog I of Albania.
 It is a gesture whereby the right hand is placed over the heart, with the palm facing downwards.
 It was first widely used by Zog's personal police force and was later adopted by the Royal Albanian Army.

 In Mexico, a salute similar to the Zogist salute is rendered by Mexican civilians during the playing of the Mexican national anthem.